-Search engine submission and submitting your website to all the search engines can be a tricky and a time consuming process.
+Search engine submission and submitting your website to all the recommended directories can be a tricky and a time consuming process.
 There are also a few myths surrounding search engine submission and how to submit your website to them.
-Firstly we have included all the links for you to be able submit your website manually to all the most popular search engines on the Internet today.

 The myths and truths surrounding search engine submission, the myths can sometimes be rather convincing to those who do not specialize in the subject.

 Fact Or Fiction 1: I Need To Submit Every Page Of My Website

 FICTION: Search engines will visit your website after you have submitted your root domain (i.e www.yourdomain.co.uk) From that single submission, your index page will be displayed to the spider.
 It can then automatically follow ALL of the links to your other pages.
 This is why it is very important to have links on your index page to all of your other pages.
 This will allow the spiders to effective scan your whole website.
 If you do not have links to your other pages from your index or home page, then do feel free to submit the orphan pages separately

 Fact Or Fiction 3: I Will Be Struck Off The Databases For Over Submitting